 How Much Does It Cost to Buy a New Electric Car?

 As with all cars, prices vary considerably depending on the style and model.
 There are currently over forty models of electric cars on the market.
 When choosing to buy a new electric car, there are other cost benefits to take into account however, the cheapest new electric vehicle starts from £12,500 and the ever-popular Renault Zoe is £14,000.

-The Government will pay a grant of 35% towards the cost of the best electric cars up to £4,500.
+The Government will pay a grant towards the cost of all electric cars up to £3,500.
 The grant is managed by the car dealer and automatically comes off the purchase price so there is no hassle involved.
-The full plug-in car grant applies only to the best, battery electric cars as listed on this website https://www.gov.uk/plug-in-car-van-grants/what-youll-get.
+The grant applies only to the best battery electric cars and not hybrids as listed on this website https://www.gov.uk/plug-in-car-van-grants/what-youll-get.